 The projected defined benefit obligation as at 31 December 20X2 will equal $180 million as calculated below:

 |USD in Millions|

-Funded status as at 31 December 20X2 would be -$5 million which represents a net pension liability of $5 million to be reported on the balance sheet.
+Funded status as at 31 December 20X2 would be -$5 million which represents a net pension liability of $5 million to be reported in the statement of financial position.